 The first sighting

-Our first search for Santa’s Jeep didn’t turn up any results for 1941.
+Our first newspaper search for Santa’s Jeep yielded no results for 1941.
 With the attack on Pearl Harbor taking place on December 7th, we weren’t surprised that Jeeps and Santa weren’t on people’s minds just two and a half weeks later.
 But we were wrong.

-We published the original article on December 24, 2023.
-The above picture appeared in a Facebook post on the 28th.
+We broadened our search to include images and we found the photo pictured above.
 Two things stood out.
 First the Jeep is a Willys MA, not the later more famous MB model.
-There were a small number of MA models produced in 1941.
+A small number of MA models produced in 1941.
 Second, the number in the lower corner indicated it might be part of a series.

 At this point, we are prepared to say that this is the earliest reference to Santa and jeeps.